johngao2/johngao2.github.io/_posts/2018-10-09-rl-intro-beginners-1.markdown

 categories: blog
 tags: [RL]
 ---
 In this **relatively long** tutorial series, I'll go over some of the basic fundamental theory behind reinforcement learning (RL).
 I'll try to do it in a way that should be accessible to anyone with basic math knowledge; as such, **the technical difficulty of this series will be relatively low**.
 The focus will be on diving deeply into the RL problem framework and one specific RL technique, with particular emphasis on the intuition behind them.
-Breadth is not the focus here, but if you want a really comprehensive view of RL techniques then I highly recommend reading this [blog post](https://lilianweng.github.io/lil-log/2018/02/19/a-long-peek-into-reinforcement-learning.html#markov-decision-processes){:target="_ blank"}.
+Breadth is not the focus here, but if you want a really comprehensive view of RL techniques then I highly recommend reading this [other blog post](https://lilianweng.github.io/lil-log/2018/02/19/a-long-peek-into-reinforcement-learning.html#markov-decision-processes){:target="_ blank"}.
 I'm hoping to keep the math in this post as light as possible, and focus on visuals.

 * The generated Toc will be an ordered list
 {:toc}